syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/columns.md

 ### Format template column value

-In the Syncfusion ASP.NET CORE Grid, you have the ability to customize the display of data in a column through the use of template columns.
+In the Syncfusion ASP.NET Core Grid, you have the ability to customize the display of data in a column through the use of template columns.
 Formatting template column values is essential for enhancing the visual representation of data in a web application.
 It allows the customization of the appearance of specific column data, such as dates and numbers, to improve readability and user understanding.

 To illustrate how to format a template column value, consider the following example where the **OrderDate** column is formatted to display dates in the **‘dd/MMM/yyyy’** format.